Jojohorororo/MSC-UTAUT2-Research-GameFi/README.md

 **→ [linkedin.com/in/george-dikos-6b371a287](https://www.linkedin.com/in/george-dikos-6b371a287)**

-I am glad to hear from researchers building on this, and from anyone who finds something in the data I missed.
+I would be glad to hear from researchers building on this, and from anyone who finds something in the data I missed.

 ---